Lewis Woodson: Marriage and family

 In Chillicothe, Lewis Woodson married Caroline Robinson, also born in Virginia.
 The Woodsons had ten surviving children, many of whom followed their models in gaining education and contributing to their communities.
 One of the ten Woodson children married a member of the Tanner family and another married a member of the Highgate family, who had lived in Pennsylvania since well before the American Revolution as free black Americans.

-A son of Lewis and Carline Woodson, Granville S. Woodson served on the Executive Committee of the National Equal Rights League.
+A son of Lewis and Caroline Woodson, Granville S. Woodson served on the Executive Committee of the National Equal Rights League.
 Their grandson George Frederick Woodson earned degrees from Drew University and Morris Brown University.
 He served as Dean of the Payne Theological Seminary at Wilberforce for over three decades, ending in 1937.
 Their grandson Howard D. Woodson earned a degree in civil engineering from what is now the University of Pittsburgh in 1899.
-He contributed to the design of Union Station in Washington, D.C. and also became a civic activist.
+He contributed to the design of Union Station in Washington, D.C., and also became a civic activist.
 H.D.
 Woodson High School is named in his honor.

 Greenwood-Praeger published a highly acclaimed non-fiction best seller in 2001, written by a great-great grandson of Lewis and Carline Woodson.
 C- Span aired this video of one of the author's presentations.
 The book covered Woodson family genealogy and history.